Relativistic Mean-Field Treatment of Pulsar Kick from Neutrino Propagation in Magnetized Proto-Neutron: Results and Discussion of Neutrino Cross-Sections

 where $R_T \equiv |\vR_T|$ and ${\partial \epsi_\nu}/{\partial x_L} = ({\hat k} \cdot {\hat r}) {\partial \epsi_\nu}/{\partial r}$.
 The solution is given by

 As neutrinos are created inside a PNS and propagate through the matter, their intensity will be attenuated by absorption.
 The exponential in Eq.~(\ref{BolSol}) accounts for this feature.
-For sufficiently large $\sigma_{A}/{V}$, we expect that very few neutrinos produced deep inside the PNS will reach the surface.
+If $\sigma_{A}/{V}$ were sufficiently large, we would expect that very few neutrinos produced deep inside the PNS could reach the surface.
+That, however, is not the case.